-- Mutual Respect: cultural pluralism and diverse perspectives engaging our work.
+- Mutual Respect: cultural pluralism and diverse perspectives engaging the work.

-- Access: an ongoing practice of defining and improving access with our communities.
+- Access: an ongoing practice of defining and improving access with communities.

-- Decent Work: implement and evaluate our own decent work practices in service to our sector, our team(s), and each employee.
+- Decent Work: implement and evaluate Mass Culture’s decent work practices in service to the sector, our team(s), and each employee.

-- Truth and Reconciliation: makig collaborative action toward mutually beneficial goals between Indigenous and non-Indigenous communities.
+- Reconciliation and Relationship Development: making collaborative action toward mutually beneficial goals between Indigenous and non-Indigenous communities.

-- Transformative Power: deepen relationships and creative approaches that address the needs of the sector across generations.
+- Relations: deepen relationships and creative approaches that address the needs of the sector across generations.

-- Stability: ongoing evaluation to improve our work.
-We commit to sustainable practices in our operations, programming, and projects.
+- Stability: ongoing evaluation to improve Mass Culture’s work.
+Commit to sustainable practices in operations, programming, and projects.